Infineon/BlockchainSecurity2Go-Python-Library/examples/add-callback/README.md

     blocksec2go.add_callback(connect = connected, disconnect = disconnected)

-Be careful of the fact that at the time when a callback gets triggered there is no guarantee that there is a Blockchain Security 2Go card present or that a Blockchain Security 2Go card was removed.
-You need to manually check which card reader was affected by the callback or if the card that was inserted was actually a Blockchain Security 2Go card.
-This is because the callbacks happen whenever any smartcard gets inserted/removed!
+Be careful of the fact that the insertion and removal of any smartcard on any reader also triggers the callbacks above.
+You need to manually check if the inserted or removed card was a Blockchain Security 2Go card.

-Apart from the problem mentioned above you would also still need the `reader` object which is used by the other commands in the  blocksec2go library:
+Additionally you also need the `reader` object which is used by the other commands in the  blocksec2go library:

     def connected(self):
         print('A smartcard is connected to the reader!')